gregbo/mininet_frr/README.md

 ## Notes

 These examples focus on routing protocols and protocol configuration.
-We use Mininet switches
-to connect multiple hosts in a submit.
+We use Mininet switches to connect multiple hosts in a subnet.
-Mininet supports Openflow by running a controller, however these examples do not use Openflow, beyond whatever Mininet may be doing to make the switches "just work".
+Mininet supports Openflow by running a controller, however these examples do not use Openflow beyond whatever Mininet may be doing (if anything) to make the switches "just work".

 The configuration scripts config_frr.sh create subdirectories under the